 Best month to sell a house fast in Maine

-The best month to sell a house fast in Maine is July.
-The median time it takes for Maine homes listed in July to get an offer is 23 days, which is 25 days faster than the annual average.
+The best month to sell a house fast in Maine is May.
+The median time it takes for Maine homes listed in May to sell is 23 days, which is 29 days faster than the annual average.

 Best month to sell a house in Maine for price